e-n-f/if-then-else/if-then-else.md

 as long as the final result ended up with a true or false value.

-The second big leap was that instead of causing the flow of control to jump around, their "if" statement caused only a temporary diversion instead, just enough to let a series of statements subsidiary to the condition to be executed.
+The second big leap was that instead of causing the flow of control to jump around, their "if" statement caused only a temporary diversion, just enough to let a series of statements subsidiary to the condition to be executed.
 Afterward, whether the expression had evaluated to true or to false, you would always end up at the "always" statement at the end of the block, and the only difference